gberger7/learning-journal/lj-day-4.md

 Project Week/Day 4

 Today was a very encouraging day.
 Our team already had our MVP the previous day so that was good because it gave a chance to fine tune some things as well as add some really cool finishing touches!
 One of the things I learned, was how to take a music file and add it to the html and js pages.

+Project Final Day

+Today our team just added a couple finishing touches such as alerts and some functionality.
+But most of the day had to do with getting ready for our presentation and make sure everything flowed smoothly.
+After running through it a ton of times, I felt it went pretty well!